jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-zdFI128LpCKcf65Goy_tI-20240919-070950.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-zdFI128LpCKcf65Goy_tI-20240919-070950.PNG" size="70" width="1240" height="2500" position="center" caption="Function calculating dates" alt="Function calculating dates"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-zdFI128LpCKcf65Goy_tI-20240919-070950.PNG" size="70" position="center" caption="Function calculating dates" alt="Function calculating dates"}
 :::

 :::VerticalSplitItem
-The **daysUntil **function calculates the number of days remaining from today's date until a specified future date provided in the YYYY-MM-DD format.
+The **daysUntil** function calculates the number of days remaining from today's date until a specified future date provided in the YYYY-MM-DD format.
 It returns the number of days remaining.

 Use a `dropdown` to select holiday.
 When a selection is made the `onChange` sets the state of the dropdown by using a function in the expression to work out the number of days to the date of the holiday.
 The number of days is shown in a `text-field`.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-days-until.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-days-until.jigx).

 :::
 ::::